Industrial history of Monterrey: American Civil War

-Another important event for the development of the economy in Monterrey was the American Civil War.
-During the civil war, the ports of United States were blocked, causing the use of the ports of the north part of Mexico for the distribution of cotton to Europe.
-These ports were controlled by the Monterrey's customs, allowing an important capital flow into the city.
-Even though this brought positive consequences in Monterrey's economy, after the end of the American Civil War, the traffic from the United States stopped, affecting the city's commerce.
+Another significant event that contributed to the economic development of Monterrey was the American Civil War.
+During this conflict, the ports in the United States were blockaded, which led to an increased use of the northern Mexican ports for the distribution of cotton to Europe.
+Monterrey's customs authorities had control over these ports, resulting in a substantial influx of capital into the city.
+While this had positive implications for Monterrey's economy, the situation changed after the conclusion of the American Civil War, when trade with the United States resumed, impacting the city's commerce.